 The meal that followed was simple - cooked game hen with garlic and white wine sauce, fresh greens and bread just from the oven – but Myka wasn't sure when she had ever tasted anything so wonderful.
 Ana merely waved away her praise.

 Conversation was primarily dominated by the Lorenzos updating Helena about the state of her land, though in truth there was little to report.
 Helena maintained some small acreage around her villa, but most of the lands traditionally attached to it she had sold to local farmers in exchange for an agreement never to build on them.
-In return, they also farmed the grapes and olive trees that still belonged to Helena and aside from a bottle or two of the wine that came from her vines, the Privateer took nothing.
+In return, they also farmed the grapes and olive trees that still belonged to Helena and aside from a bottle or two of the wine that came from her vines, Helena took nothing.
 "What would I do with produce?" she said humorously.
-Ana and Francisco oversaw the villa when Helena was gone though they lived with the rest of their family in the small village just over the next hill.
+Ana and Francisco oversaw the villa and used its fields as their own when Helena was gone though they lived with the rest of their family in the village just over the next hill.
 Myka learned that the couple had two daughters and a younger son, that Felix was their oldest grandchild and they were expecting him to have a little brother or sister any day now, and that they had been caretakers of Helena's estate for nearly ten years.

 "So you bought this…" Myka trailed off, trying to remember when Wells left the Warehouse.

-Neither women noticed as their guests exchanged significant glances and secret grins and rose from the table.
+Neither women noticed as their guests exchanged significant glances and rose from the table.

 Startled out of her reverie, Helena went to rise but Ana waved her away.
-"Your bath is all ready, I will come back tomorrow with lunch.
+"Your bath is all ready, I'll come back tomorrow with lunch.
 You both look tired.
 Go, bathe, sleep."

-Myka couldn't help but chuckle as the tiny woman ordered the Captain around in her own home.
+Myka couldn't help but chuckle as Ana ordered a feared Privateer Captain around in her own home and Helena obeyed meekly.

 "Ana would you please show Myka where the bathing room is?
 I need to talk to Francisco."

-Ana nodded and beckoned Myka along, making a shushing motion when the Commander would have cleared her dishes.
+Ana nodded and beckoned Myka along, making a shushing motion when Myka would have cleared her dishes.
 "Leave it.
-I will clean it all tomorrow."
+I will clean it all tomorrow, you two will have plenty of time for chores later."

-Myka followed the older woman out of the warm kitchen and through the rest of the house.
+Myka followed Ana out of the warm kitchen and through the rest of the house.
 It was an open, airy space with thick white walls and colorful throw rugs over the tile.
-What furniture occupied the rooms tended to be sturdy, leather and masculine in feel, made to be used and enjoyed rather than looked at.
+What furniture occupied the rooms tended to be sturdy, simply designed and made to be used and enjoyed rather than looked at.
 There was a dark stone fireplace and a beautiful fresco of a landscape above it.
-Following in Ana's quick footsteps, the Commander passed by what looked like a sunroom that led outside to a veranda and then down a short corridor to what Myka guessed must have been the bedroom.
+Following in Ana's quick footsteps, Myka passed by what looked like a sunroom that led outside to a veranda and then down a short corridor to what Myka guessed must have been the bedroom.
 Or at least, it was the room where Helena had installed a massive four poster bed with mounds of pillows.
 The blankets and pillows were crimson and cream and – Myka brushed a hand along them – silk.

 And then Ana walked through a door in the back of the bedroom and Myka walked into heaven.
 It was a bathing room, but so much more than that.
 Someone had apparently decided to echo the bathing chambers of the Romans, because the tub was massive.
 Indeed, it wasn't so much a tub as a pool sunk into the floor with a lip of tile that didn't reach to Myka's knees around it.
 There was a window next to the pool so the bather could look out over the valley, but curtains allowed privacy when wanted.
 There were several candles in their sconces on the walls and the white tile glowed in the dancing light.
 Water already filled the pool and Ana pointed to a small plug in the bottom and a sluice gate similar to the one in the 'shower' on the Time Machine.

-The old woman chuckled at the Commander's expression and pointed out the robes and folded cloths for drying off.
+Ana smiled fondly at Myka's expression and pointed out the robes and folded cloths for drying off.

 "Go on, you will feel better when you are clean.
 Goodnight señorita!"

-Myka murmured goodnight, but she was already removing her boots.
+Myka murmured her thanks and goodnight, but she was already removing her boots.
 Her breeches, traveling coat, shirt and underclothes followed and were tossed unceremoniously in a pile in the corner.
 Closer inspection of the tub revealed several baskets of flowers and herbs around the lip and Myka shook her head.

 H.G.
 Wells.
 Feared Privateer and secret lover of scented baths.
 It amused Myka to no end, but she didn't hesitate to crumble some of the lavender onto the water.
 She paused, then grinned and for good measure, tossed a handful of fresh rose petals onto the surface where they formed crimson accent marks to the glistening water.

-Walking over to the lip, Myka saw there were steps down into the pool, and one hand on the tile, the Commander carefully lowered herself down.
+Walking over to the lip, Myka saw there were steps down into the pool, and one hand on the tile, carefully lowered herself down.

 It was bliss.

 Even the sound of Helena approaching caused her only to lazily open her eyes.
-The Captain was leaning against the doorway, watching her.
+Helena leaned against the doorway, watching her.
 Lit only by the candles, Helena's hair became a cloak of shadows over her shoulders and her eyes, black in the low, flicking light, burned with something far more powerful than fire.

 Neck deep in hot water, Myka felt a frisson of desire slide through her and she trembled.
 Perhaps she should have felt embarrassed, exposed as she was, but when Helena looked at her, she could never find it in her to feel anything other than wanted.
 For Myka - a woman who had spent nearly her entire life fighting her way through the ranks in a man's world - it was an unfamiliar but wholly welcome experience to be seen not as an object, but as herself.